English | Lietuviškai

 $ logout

-If you want again to create new session on behalf of root user, login program will require a password (if you have previously created it for a root user).
+Note.
+If you want again to create new session on behalf of root user and if you have previously created password for the root user, login program will require a password.

 3.3 Reboot the system

-If you want to restart the Peropesis operating system, you can do so by using the shutdown program in conjunction with the restart option.
+If you want to restart the Peropesis operating system, you can do so by using the shutdown program.
 For example:

 # shutdown -r now